JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 - Enrichment Levies: 120
 - Capital / Tech Levies: 42

-As of 1/16/24, there are at least 2 more bonds to analyze for the following school districts once these districts supply requested copies of their bond/levy projection datasheets:
+As of 1/26/24, there are 2 more bonds to analyze for the following school districts:
 - Lewis County, Pe Ell SD
 - Thurston County, Rochester SD

-As of 1/16/24, the following counties have yet to post or supply copies of their districts' expected tax measure resolutions:
-- Adams
-- Skamania

 ___